rust-lang/book/src/ch01-03-hello-cargo.md

 An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
-So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.
+So, at this point, we’ll no longer provide specific instructions for GNU/Linux and macOS versus Windows.

 ### Building for Release